Brunei & Cambodia: Nature 2

 Eco Ponies Garden

 Founded in 2015, Eco Ponies Garden is designed as a farm stay to preserve the way of life of the local Dusun and Kedayan indigenous people who live in Tutong.
-The region is known for its deep blue lakes, striking hilltop views, and beautiful shrubbery.
+The region is known for its black water lake, striking hilltop views, and beautiful shrubbery.
 In the garden, visitors are given the opportunity to experience the culture by helping cook a meal, learning about their farm-to-table practices, and hearing about authentic kampung life.

 Aquatic adventures and majestic animals also await visitors in Cambodia.